iihaad9/holbertonschool-shell/io_redirections_and_filters/README.md

-Task 2: display /etc/passwd with cat
+Task 3: display /etc/passwd and /etc/hosts with cat